-Jody A. Breckenridge serves as Chairman of the Board for the San Francisco Bay Area Water Emergency Transportation Authority, a regional commuter ferry and emergency response agency.
-Under her leadership, the agency developed a Strategic Plan, an updated Emergency Response Plan integrated into both State and Federal Plans, its first independent Hazard Mitigation Plan, and updated metrics, all while responding to rapid growth in ridership.
-In addition to this appointment by the Governor, she also serves as Vice Chair of his Military Council.
-As a board member, she serves the following agencies and nonprofits: Association for Rescue at Sea, Marines Memorial Foundation, Mission Readiness: Military Leaders for Kids, Oakland Military Institute, San Francisco Fleet Week Association, and U.S. Vets.
-Vice Admiral Breckenridge also serves on the Board of First Command Financial Services.
+Jody A. Breckenridge serves as the Vice Chairman of the California Military Council serving the state, military facilities, military personnel and their families serving in California and Defense Support Communities.
+As a board member, she serves the following agencies and nonprofits: Association for Rescue at Sea, Council for a Strong America, Marines Memorial Foundation, Mission Readiness: Military Leaders for Kids, Oakland Military Institute, San Francisco Fleet Week Association and U.S. Vets.

+Ms. Breckenridge serves on the Board of First Command Financial Services and on an advisory Board to the Federal Employee Program Division of Blue Cross Blue Shield.

 A retired three star, Vice Admiral Breckenridge completed a 34 year career in the United States Coast Guard.
 In her last assignment as Pacific Area Commander, she served as one of the two senior field commanders, directing all operations across 73 million square miles of the Pacific.
-Additional flag assignments included Director of Strategic Transformation guiding the largest reorganization and business practice realignment in the modern Coast Guard, Assistant Commandant for Human Resources with responsibility for all the workforces, pay and benefits, healthcare, awards and recognitions, housing, training and education, and Acquisition Official for training and human capital.
+Additional flag assignments included Director of Strategic

+Transformation guiding the largest reorganization and business practice realignment in the modern Coast Guard, Assistant Commandant for Human Resources with responsibility for all the workforces, pay and benefits, healthcare, awards and recognitions, housing, training and education, and Acquisition Official for training and human capital.
 As the Eleventh District Commander, the regional command achieved record drug interdictions including the arrest of the head of the Arellano Felix cartel.
 Her initial flag assignment was as Maintenance and Logistics Command Pacific leading all support and logistic systems supporting the Pacific Area Commander.
 As a flag officer, the Admiral participated in State Department programs in the countries of Georgia and Azerbaijan.
 She was a US representative for the North Pacific Coast Guard Forum and led meetings with the Russian Border Service.